DiamondLightSource/pymalcolm/docs/arch/structure.rst

 :ref:`statemachine` section.
 The `status` Attribute will hold any status message that is reported by the Block, for instance reporting on the progress through a long running activity.
 The `busy` Attribute will be true if the state is not a Rest state as described in the :ref:`statemachine` section.
+The tags field of the Meta object is defined in the :ref:`tags` section.

 An Attribute looks like this::